achrefbenammar404/quasi-patterned-conversations-analysis/README.md

 The results include visualizations of t-SNE clusters, histograms of distance distributions, and HTML files for visualizing conversational flows using different graph simplification techniques (Threshold Filtering, Top-K Filtering, and Filter\&Reconnect).
 The Filter\&Reconnect method provides the most readable and interpretable graphs, effectively highlighting key conversational patterns.

 ## Acknowledgements

 - Uses data from [ABCD v1.1](https://github.com/asappresearch/abcd/blob/master/data/abcd_v1.1.json.gz).
 - The methodologies incorporate advancements in sentence embedding and graph construction techniques.

-For more details, please refer to the full research paper associated with this repository.